lanukim/lanukim.github.io/index.md

 **M.A.** 2014.
 Sociology, University of Washington.
 **B.A.** 2007.
 Sociology and economics, Seoul National University.

-## Projects and following publications/working papers
+## Projects and publications/working papers

 ### Echo chambers in science?